 AFUHSD offers a variety of nutritional food choices available through our cafeteria, snack bars, and vending machines.
 The cafeteria is open for breakfast thirty minutes prior to school.
 Both the cafeteria and snack bars are available during lunch time.
-The cafeteria requests that all customers have their student IDs with them and available at the time of service.
+The cafeteria requires that all students have their student IDs with them and available at the time of service.
 Students may only purchase food during their appointed lunch.